The Carpathian Mountains is the third longest mountain range in Europe and runs through half a dozen countries.

-As often with European hikes, a guide is not always required but, on some trails, it is actually illegal to hike independently.
+As often with European hikes, a guide is not always required.
+However, on some trails, it is actually illegal to hike independently.
 So please make sure you are well aware of the rules and requirements of guided hikes before booking your trip.
 Most operators don't charge a lot for a trek, so it might be worth considering booking a hike anyway.

 The route takes you over three of Romania’s highest peaks and you will be able to visit medieval towns called Sighisoara as well as the opportunity to see monasteries, fortified Saxon churches and local churches.

 The trail is moderately difficult, and a good level of physical fitness is required.
 The accommodation is fairly basic, so remember to pack your own sleeping bag.

 With its height and breathtaking scenery, summiting Gerlachovsky stit is an amazing opportunity.
 It is one of Slovakia’s most visited and challenging peaks!